Menu

 OUTSIDE

 Stone courtyard with corner sofa, table and a bench seat.
 Fire pit around the corner of The Stables by the stone wall looking down to the river.
-There is an additional small area to the side Priory Cottage's front door, with two chairs and bamboo fencing around for privacy.
+There is an additional small area to the side of the Priory Cottage front door, with two chairs and bamboo fencing around for privacy.
 The courtyard to the rear of The Stables, in between the two cottages contains a dining table with seating for 10 guests.

 Please note, from March to October, pretty canvas tipis are erected on the grounds at the front of The Stables and are only used when the estate is booked out for weddings.
 The area is gated as the tipis are not for guest use.